 And what’s next for the Rail Investigation Lead?
 Well, Michelle is already planning what she can do next at Cranfield!

-“It’s a great university, and really does deliver on their promise to ensure the potential of all their students!”
+"It’s a great university, and really does deliver on its promise to ensure the potential of all its students!"

 To find out what it might be like to study a Transport Systems course at Cranfield University, check out the video below.